 Wedge monitors get their name from the shape of the monitor cabinet.
 They sit on the stage floor and are designed to face upward at an angle towards the musician or vocalist.
 These are highly popular with church worship teams because they have the best sound quality and direction.

 Usually these wedge monitors are used with each individual on the worship team.

 Side Fill Monitors

-Contrary to wedge monitors, side fill monitors work in the opposite way.
-Instead of being pointed at an individual musician or vocalist, they are pointed at the team in general.
+Contrary to wedge monitors, side fill monitors work oppositely.
+Instead of being pointed at an individual musician or vocalist, they are aimed at the team in general.
 They are designed to give a complete mix of what the band is sounding like.